landerwells/shire_blocker/README.md

 ## Installation

 > [!NOTE]
 > Currently building from source is the only way there is to install Shire Blocker.
 Other ways of installation will not be considered until the Firefox add-on is published and available.
+As the add-on is not available yet on Firefox, the only way to load the add-on is manually through "about:debugging".

 ### Prerequisites
 - Rust toolchain (for building from source)